FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 To real use a **dataset** for machine-learning, it should be **homogeneous** across its entire setup, safe for the variables that we are interested in.
 Most of the data on NOMAD is _Density Functional Theory_ (DFT), with some GW and classical forcefields.
 GW would overall be better for high-quality band gaps, but DFT will end up being more useful due to its sheer number of entries.
-Just as with forcefields, DFT is mostly determined by the choice of density functional.
+Just as with forcefields, DFT is mostly determined by the choice of kernel, i.e. density functional.

 Hybrid functionals are the norm for organic systems and the most popular in solid state by far are HSE06 and HSE03.
-You probably have a good instinct of where to find them by now in the side menu (under "DFT").
+By now, you probably have a good instinct of where to find them in the side menu (under "DFT").
 But opening and closing the side panes while keeping an eye on the entries list is quite the hassle.
 As you get more familiarized with the range of filters, there is a faster alternative.
 **Click into the search bar** (above the entries list) to start typing.
-**Write "dft."** and you should see a list of suggestion come up.
-We are looking for the functional, so **select "results.simulation.method.dft.xc_functional_names"**.
-That would be the full filter name.
+You can start out by writing the filter name, but you can just as well skip to the value.
+This second option works great when a value fully determines the filter type.
-To set the values, **start typing "=HSE"** and **select both "HYB_GGA_XC_HSE03" and "HYB_GGA_XC_HSE06"**, both very prominent hybrids in solid state.
+**Start typing "HSE"** and select (click + enter) both **"HYB_GGA_XC_HSE03" and "HYB_GGA_XC_HSE06"** (2x), both very prominent hybrids in solid state.

-!!! tip
-    xc_functional
+What is the filter's full name?
+Also tack stock of how an _equality query_ is structured.

 Hold on.
 How can an entry contain 2 exchange-correlation functionals at once?